-Tarbert Loch Fyne is one of Argyll's most attractive villages.
-It's an historic fishing community, with a perfect natural harbour dominated by the ruined structure of a medieval castle with royal connections.
+We reckon that Tarbert Loch Fyne is Argyll's most attractive village - an historic fishing community, with a perfect natural harbour and a yacht haven, and the whole place dominated by the ruined structure of a medieval castle.

 Tarbert Castle Trust